Thursday, December 29, 2022

 I think we need to be very careful to rightly divide the Word of Truth, and not simply keep repeating doctrines of men that have been handed down through the years by those in the second and third centuries who sought to distance themselves from "the Jews" when the going got rough after the Bar Kokhba revolt.

-I know this was not short, and I hope you were able to discern my point.
+I know this was not short, but I hope you were able to discern my point, and I trust that you will have some good insight.
 I very much appreciate you and the heart you have for our assembly and for our region.
-And I would not have bothered to bring my concern to you if I felt you do not care about me and what I think.
+(And I would not have bothered to bring my concern to you if I felt you do not care about me and what I think.)

 Thursday, September 8, 2022